JorisCaze/dotfiles/README.md

-# Setup
+# Dotfiles

-This repo. contains configuration files to setup my environment.
+This repository contains configuration files to setup my environment.